-This mung bean curry is creamy and cozy.
+This mung bean curry, aka green gram curry, is so creamy, cozy and ultra healthy.
 Flavored with coconut milk and gently spiced with warm curry spices, it's a bowl full of nourishment.
 Perfect for a chilly night.

 If you've tried my aubergine and chickpea curry, dal tadka or my aloo vindaloo curry recipes, you'll know I'm a big fan of Indian food.
 And, mung bean curry is no exception.
 Why will you love this recipe?
-It's healthy,healthy, healthy - and, it's tasty!
+It's packed with nutrition and it's so easy to mag.

 If you don't have a bag of mung beans in your pantry, go get some now!
 There's so much to love about this humble bean.
 Here's a few reasons they'll soon become your new favorite legume:

 - They're a great source of protein and fiber.